RikudouSage/SourceGenerators/README.md

 > Note: %className% gets replaced with the actual class name automatically

-Next time, when you run `composer install`, every class implementing `SourceGenerator` (including the `HelloWorldSourceGenerator` defined above) will run and the class will get generated.
+Next time, when you run `composer install` (or `vendor/bin/source-generators`, every class implementing `SourceGenerator` (including the `HelloWorldSourceGenerator` defined above) will run and the class will get generated.